isomerpages/moe-angmokiopri/_our-co-curriculum/Sexuality Education.md

 2. Parents who wish to opt their children out of the **Growing Years (GY) programme** need to complete an opt-out form.
 This form will be disseminated to parents at the start of the year via Parents Gateway.

-3. Parents can contact the school at 64520794 or email our school staff – <a href="kwek_audrey@moe.edu.sg">Miss Audrey Kwek (SH CCE)</a> for a discussion or to seek clarification about the school’s sexuality education programme.
+3. Parents can contact the school at 64520794 or email our school staff –
+<a href="mailto:kwek_audrey@moe.edu.sg">kwek_audrey@moe.edu.sg</a>
+for a discussion or to seek clarification about the school’s sexuality education programme.